High Fidelity Visualization of What Your Self-Supervised Representation Knows About: Abstract

 \section{Abstract}

 Discovering what is learned by neural networks remains a challenge.
 In self-supervised learning, classification is the most common task used to evaluate how good a representation is.
-However, relying only on such downstream task can limit our understanding of how much information is retained in the representation of a given input.
-In this work, we showcase the use of a conditional diffusion based generative model (RCDM) to visualize representations learned with self-supervised models.
-We further demonstrate how this model's generation quality is on par with state-of-the-art generative models while being faithful to the representation used as conditioning.
-By using this new tool to analyze self-supervised models, we can \emph{show visually} that i) SSL (backbone) representation are not really invariant to many data augmentation they were trained on. ii) SSL projector embedding appear too invariant for tasks like classifications. iii) SSL representations are more robust to small adversarial perturbation of their inputs iv) there is an inherent structure learned with SSL model that can be used for image manipulation.
+However, relying only on such downstream task can limit our understanding of what information is retained in the representation of a given input.
+In this work, we showcase the use of a Representation Conditional Diffusion Model (RCDM) to visualize in data space the representations learned by self-supervised models.
+The use of RCDM is motivated by its ability to generate high-quality samples ---on par with state-of-the-art generative models--- while ensuring that the representations of those samples are faithful i.e. close to the one used for conditioning.
+By using RCDM to analyze self-supervised models, we are able to clearly show visually that i) SSL (backbone) representation are \emph{not} invariant to the data augmentations they were trained with -- thus debunking an often restated but mistaken belief; ii) SSL post-projector embeddings appear indeed invariant to these data augmentation, along with many other data symmetries; iii) SSL representations appear \emph{more robust to small adversarial perturbation} of their inputs than representations trained in a supervised manner; and iv) that SSL-trained representations exhibit an inherent structure that can be explored thanks to RCDM visualization and enables image manipulation.
+Code and trained models are available at \url{https://github.com/facebookresearch/RCDM}.